Strong-Motion Tools (smt) module

 10. Using ModifiableGMPE to modify GMPEs within a .toml.

-Using the capabilities of this GMPE class we can modify GMPEs in various ways, including scaling the median and/or sigma by either a scalar or a vector (different scalar per imt), set a fixed total GMPE sigma, partition the GMPE sigma using a ratio and using a different sigma model or site amplification model than those provided by a GMPE by default.
+Using the capabilities of this GMPE class we can modify GMPEs in various ways, including scaling the median and/or sigma by either a scalar or a vector (different scalar per IMT), set a fixed total GMPE sigma, partition the GMPE sigma using a ratio and using a different sigma model or site amplification model than those provided by a GMPE by default.

 [models.0-ModifiableGMPE]